|| THE COOKED AND EATEN

 Here's your chance to spring poetry on an unsuspecting world.
 Fifteen minutes is all it takes.

 From 9am to 9pm on Friday, April 17, 2009, poets all over Canada will be speaking poetry aloud to random passers by, to assembled audiences or to no one in particular.
 Take part and have your poetry join the flock of words that will fly across the country.

 How do you participate?

-Anytime before April 17th, sign up for a time slot by filling in our ONLINE FORM.
+Anytime before April 17th, sign up for a time slot.
 You can choose any time of day and any length of time.
 You can read alone or with a group of friends.
 Ideally you'll read in a public place and expose your poetry to the light, but you are welcome to read in your bedroom closet.

 How does it work?